jhk0530/showmaker/README.md

 embed-resources: true
 ---

-2. each slide is consisted with title and contents separated by # and - for example
+2. Each slide consists of a title and content, separated by # and -.
+For example:

 # page1
 - item 1